Cisco-UKI-DevX/Ansible-Lab-Guide/README.md

 Once you have your playbook build it's now time to run it.
 To do this we'll use the ansible-playbook command, to run this sucessfully and authenticate properly use the argument -u  and -k to ask the user for a SSH password before the playbook excecutes. `ansible-playbook deploy-loopback.yaml -u developer -k`

 It is possible to specify passwords and usernames and variables within the inventory but we'll cover that at a later time.

+After the playbook runs ssh into the CSR and run show run to verify the loopback interface has been created.

+Well done, you've ran your first ansible playbook!

 ### Stretch exercise - Additional playbooks